steve-canham/imp_ror/docs/5_Coding Scripts.md

 From a usage point of view, a ‘Latin user’ is unlikely to understand a name retrieved as being (partially) Latin if that Latin component is just a character or two – in normal usage it can only be interpreted by someone familiar with the majority script.
 Conversely a ‘non Latin user’ will probably not make sense of a name classified as a combination of that script and Latin if almost all of the name is in Latin (unless of course they are also familiar with a Latin language like English).
 <br/><br/>
 It therefore makes sense to reclassify the double coded names as the majority script, when
-	a) the minority script consists of only 1 or 2 characters <br/>
+	a) the minority script consists of only 1 or 2 characters, AND<br/>
 	b) the majority script is at least 6 characters long.<br/><br/>
 The second criterion is to avoid recoding some double scripted names where both components are very short (e.g. ‘LG화학’, or ‘智谱ai’) – possibly double scripted acronyms.
 These limits are arbitrary, and could be tweaked to other values, but they seem a reasonable starting point.
 The SQL for recoding the ‘short Latin – longer nonLatin’ scenario is given below.
 Similar code is used for the converse recoding.<br/>
 <br/>